Intermittent Fasting for Women: Unlocking Health and Wellness

 The Basics of IF

-• Fasting Period: Time when you don’t eat or consume very few calories.
+• Fasting Period: A set time when you don’t eat or consume very few calories.

-• Feeding Window: Time when you eat your meals.
+• Feeding Window: The designated period when you eat your meals.

 • Fast for 16 hours; eat during an 8-hour window.